mk586duke/Automatic-Laser-Alignment/README.md

 ## Demonstration Videos
 The demonstration videos showcasing the fully working system can be found in the assets/videos folder or should be attached in the email along with this document.

-*Note that demo1.mp4 shows alignment with the laser has a high power setting
+*Note that demo1.mp4 shows alignment where the laser has a high power setting